web3mining/web3mining.ton/README.md

 # Web3Mining

-Join the NFT BTC Mining evolution on The Open Network
+Join the NFT BTC Mining on The Open Network

 Build your Web3Mining business and earn weekly TON rewards.